dogmaticcentral/CG/README.md

 Make sure that the fields in the mysql tables are big enough for each entry and create mysql tables.

 ### 05_write_mutations through 08_make_indices
-For large tables, rather than doing it through python, it turns out to be faster to create tsvs and then use mysqlimport to read them in wholesale.
-These scripts take care of that part (mysqlimport has to be done by hand), plus some index creating on the newly loaded tables.
+For large tables, rather than loading them through python, it turns out to be faster to create tsvs and then load them from mysql shell (as in [07_load_mysql.py](icgc/07_load_mysql.py); alternative: use mysqlimport manually) to read them in wholesale.
+These scripts take care of that part , plus some index creating on the newly loaded tables.